appendto/anvil.scaffold/README.md

 anvil install anvil.scaffold
 ```

-In order for your plugin or task to consume anvil's scaffolding, it must also be a required plugin within your project's `package.json`:
+In order for your plugin or task to consume Anvil's scaffolding, it must also be a required plugin within your project's `package.json`:

 ```js
 {